 As it turns out, a lot of us do not heed such advice.
 Instead, we’re left to fret around in the last few days, frantically trying to find suitable gifts for loved ones.
-It could be argued that this year is going to be even more last minute, with many people simply unable to get to the stops because of local restrictions.
+It could be argued that this year is going to be even more last minute.
+What with many people simply unable to get to the stops because of local restrictions.

 Fail to plan…

 It’s a bit of a cliche, but fail to plan, and you’re planning to fail.
 Particularly in 2020, where you probably haven’t ventured to the shops on many occasions, it can become very easy to get distracted.
 This is where self-discipline is key.

 Firstly, take a list with you when you do your big, last-minute shopping.
 You might not know exactly what you are buying everyone, but at least have an idea of who you are buying for.

 Secondly, set a time limit.
 Again, as most of us haven’t been to the stores as much as we would have liked this year, it’s very easy to lose track of time once you have found the gifts for everyone who you have planned to buy for.
 In the interests of saving money, and valuable time when it comes to the next step of wrapping these gifts, keep a close eye on your watch throughout.